 - Improved sensations in the face and limbs

-Mesenchymal stromal cells and isolated glial cells offer a breakthrough technology but have limitations.
-Based on research and experiences, the most successful patient recoveries happen for patients who start intervention treatment with pluripotent stem cells very early after the incident.
+Mesenchymal stromal cells and isolated glial cells offer a breakthrough technology, but have limitations.
+Based on research and experience, the most successful patient recoveries occur when patients start pluripotent stem cell-based intervention very early after the incident.
 Lack of oxygen to the brain tissue can cause rapid damage and failure to other vital organs.[4]
-Suppose you or a loved one are unable to get stem cell therapy quickly after a stroke.
+Suppose you or a loved one is unable to get stem cell therapy quickly after a stroke.
 In that case, we recommend daily use of hyperbaric oxygen chambers, External counterpulsation therapy (ECP), pulsed electromagnetic therapy (PEMFT) to areas on the back of the patient’s head, neural growth factors, nutritional IV injections, and periodic acceleration therapy.

 Can Stem Cell Therapy Cure Paralysis after a Stroke?

 Brain stroke can lead to severe brain tissue damage, resulting in permanent paralysis for some patients.
 Neural stem cell therapy for strokes has limitations but offers a viable potential cure for paralysis caused by brain infarction.
-There is clinical trial evidence that has shown neurogenic endogenous stem cells & multipotent adult progenitor cells transplanted into the brain can initiate repair and repair-related events reaching peak levels, suggesting that exogenous cell therapies can indeed regenerate damaged brain tissue and help to promote functional recovery for some stroke patients.
+There is clinical trial evidence that shows neurogenic endogenous stem cells & multipotent adult progenitor cells transplanted into the brain can initiate repair and related events, reaching peak levels, suggesting that exogenous cell therapies can indeed regenerate damaged brain tissue and help promote functional recovery in some stroke patients.

 TREATMENT RISKS & PRECAUTIONS

 Pluripotent stem cell therapies offer a promising way to regenerate neurons damaged by a brain stroke.
 Stem cell research has shown that isolated and expanded UC-MSC+ cells rapidly promote functional recovery in stroke patients by reducing the severity of brain damage after infarction.
-These cultured stem cells release growth factors that promote the development of new blood vessels (angiogenesis), reduce systemic inflammation, and help regenerate damaged brain tissue.
+These cultured stem cells release growth factors that promote the development of new blood vessels (angiogenesis), reduce systemic inflammation, and aid in the regeneration of damaged brain tissue.

 Stroke Cell Therapy Overview

 A Stem cell-based stroke protocol offers excellent potential to restore physical functions after stroke.
 Human neural stem cell transplantation can replace damaged or dead neurons and promote neurogenesis by modulating inflammation, axonal plasticity, remyelination, and angiogenesis, providing neuroprotection for existing cells.
-The enhanced brain stem cell protocol for treating neurological conditions such as SMA, Traumatic brain injuries, Parkinson’s, ALS, Motor Neuron Disease, and ataxia have been optimized for therapeutic benefits and minimize risks associated with stem cell treatments.
-The strength and scope of any treatment will depend primarily on the patient current physical needs.
-The Regen Center Stroke treatment protocol is offered as an outpatient procedure but will require 10 – 17 days in Bangkok.
+The enhanced brain stem cell protocol for treating neurological conditions such as SMA, Traumatic brain injuries, Parkinson’s, ALS, Motor Neuron Disease, and ataxia has been optimized for therapeutic benefits and to minimize risks associated with stem cell treatments.
+The strength and scope of any treatment will depend primarily on the patient’s current physical needs.
+The Regen Center Stroke treatment protocol is offered as an outpatient procedure, but will require 10 – 17 days in Bangkok.

 Physical & Speech Rehab After Stem Cells